 Changes in NTT abundance, size, and biomass after stocking began were expressed as percent changes prior to stocking and were judged to warrant further attention if the percent change in before-after samples decreased beyond the containment objectives.
 We did not confine ourselves to have statistically significant results to trigger further attention because of the chances of committing a type II statistical error from a test with low power (Ham and Pearsons 2000).
 Impacts to NTT are difficult to detect because of high interannual variation of response variables and the low number of annual surveys available to isolate the impacts that occur during the initial stages of supplementation (Ham and Pearsons 2000; Ham and Pearsons 2001; Pearsons 2002).
-For example, prospective power analyses indicated that abundance impacts of <19% were not statistically detectable after 5 annual surveys (Ham and Pearsons 2000).
+For example, prospective power analyses indicated that abundance impacts of <19% were not statistically detectable after 5 annual surveys and moderate impacts may take 30 or more years to detect if they are occurring (Ham and Pearsons 2000).
 Based on these constraints, only large impacts will be statistically detectable.
-However, one-tailed student's t-tests were used to determine if the results were statistically significant and 90% CL were calculated to aid with interpreting the magnitude of the results and triggering the next phase of evaluation.
+However, one-tailed student's ttests were used to determine if the results were statistically significant and 90% CL were calculated to aid with interpreting the magnitude of the results and triggering the next phase of evaluation.

-We used linear models to test the hypothesis that the log length-log weight relationships of main stem age 1 rainbow trout in the main stem, and rainbow trout in tributaries did not differ between the baseline (1990-1998) and supplementation (1999-2016) periods.
-For both main stem and tributary rainbow trout, a homogeneity of slopes test was first performed to determine if the slopes of the log transformed length/weight relationships were significantly different between periods.
-The log length-log weight relationships for both main stem and tributary rainbow trout before vs. during the supplementation period did not meet the assumptions of equal slopes required for an analysis of co-variance statistical test (ANCOVA), so we tested the relationship using a similar test (separate slopes model) that does not require this assumption.
+We used linear models to test the hypothesis that the log length-log weight relationships of main stem age 1 Rainbow Trout in the main stem, and Rainbow Trout in tributaries did not differ between the baseline (1990-1998) and supplementation (1999-2017) periods.
+For both main stem and tributary Rainbow Trout, a homogeneity of slopes test was first performed to determine if the slopes of the log transformed length/weight relationships were significantly different between periods.
+The log length-log weight relationships for both main stem and tributary Rainbow Trout before vs. during the supplementation period did not meet the assumptions of equal slopes required for an ANCOVA, so we tested the relationship using a similar test (separate slopes model) that does not require this assumption.

-Although age 1 rainbow trout are used for evaluating impacts to rainbow trout and serve as an analog for steelhead trout in the main stem, we also evaluated changes in the response variables of catchable sized main stem rainbow trout.
-Since large trout are valued as a fishery resource, we calculated mean size, abundance, and biomass of all main stem rainbow trout greater than 249 mm FL.
-The field methods and calculations for these larger fish were the same as was described for age 1 rainbow trout in the main stem.
+Although age 1 Rainbow Trout are used for evaluating impacts to Rainbow Trout and serve as an analog for Steelhead trout in the main stem, we also evaluated changes in the response variables of catchable sized main stem Rainbow Trout.
+Since large trout are valued as a fishery resource, we calculated mean size, abundance, and biomass of all main stem Rainbow Trout greater than 249 mm FL.
+The field methods and calculations for these larger fish were the same as was described for age 1 Rainbow Trout in the main stem.